singhavneesh18/spring/README.md

 # This is a new spring app
-Where we will be implementing restservice
+Where we will be implementing restservice<br>
-Gatling to test rest service
+Gatling to test performance of rest service<br>
-Grafana & promotheseus
+Grafana & promotheseus to see behavior of application<br>